IBM-Blockchain/ansible-collection/docs/source/installation.rst

         pip install ansible

-**IBM Blockchain Platform v2.1.3+**

-    This Ansible collection can deploy Hyperledger Fabric networks using the IBM Blockchain Platform v2.1.3 or later.
-Previous versions of the IBM Blockchain Platform cannot be used with this Ansible collection.

-    You can use the IBM Blockchain Platform on IBM Cloud, or the IBM Blockchain Platform software running in a Red Hat OpenShift or Kubernetes cluster.

-    You must have deployed the IBM Blockchain Platform before using this Ansible collection.
-This Ansible collection cannot currently be used to deploy the IBM Blockchain Platform itself.

-    If you are using the IBM Blockchain Platform on IBM Cloud, you must create service credentials for this Ansible collection to use.
-The ``api_endpoint`` and ``api_key`` properties in the service credentials must be passed into the modules and roles in this Ansible collection.

-    If you are using the IBM Blockchain Platform software running in a Red Hat OpenShift or Kubernetes cluster, you must determine the URL of your IBM Blockchain Platform console - this will be the ``api_endpoint`` property.
-You must also provide a valid API key ``api_key`` and secret ``api_secret`` for the IBM Blockchain Platform console.
-These properties must be passed into the modules and roles in this Ansible collection.

 **Hyperledger Fabric v1.4.x binaries**

     This Ansible collection uses the Hyperledger Fabric v1.4 binaries to interact with the peers and ordering services in your Hyperledger Fabric networks.
 These binaries include ``configtxgen``, ``peer``, and ``fabric-ca-client``.